bbli/cpp-git/README.md

 ### Can be done in Isolation Right now
 * add interpreter [DONE]
 * define destructor/rest of the constructors for GitObjects
-* finish writing writeObject_and_readObject tests for the rest of the GitObjects
+* finish writing write_object_and_read_object tests for the rest of the GitObjects
 * Add references/tags
-* add lazy write optimization to writeObject + write test for it
+* add lazy write optimization to write_object + write test for it
 * Define TearDown to delete created files from testing
 * conversion between relative to absolute path in interpreter code
 * git_path speedup optimization